Landsat Island

-NASA image of Landsat Island taken by Landsat 7 on August 7, 2002.

-Landsat Island is a small, uninhabited island located at approximately 60°10'37"N 64°02'30"W, 20 km off the northeast coast of Labrador (part of the Canadian province of Newfoundland and Labrador).
+Landsat Island is a small, uninhabited island located 20 km off the northeast coast of Labrador (part of the Canadian province of Newfoundland and Labrador).
 It was discovered in 1976 during the analysis of imagery from the Landsat 1 satellite.
 The island is only 25 × 45 m, with a total area of 1125 m2.

 Discovery

-In 1976, a Canadian coastal survey was carried out using data from the Landsat 1 satellite.
-Analysis of the data revealed several previously uncharted features; this includes Landsat Island, which was subsequently named after the satellite.
-Verification of the island's existence fell to Frank Hall of the Canadian Hydrographic Service:
+In 1976, Elizabeth (Betty) Fleming of the Topographical Survey of Canada studied imagery from the Landsat 1 satellite from 1973 and 1974 to find uncharted hydrographic features off the Labrador coast.
+She identified a handful of potential features, and a field survey was subsequently conducted by the Canadian Hydrographic Service to investigate these features.
+This survey found Landsat Island, which was subsequently named after the satellite, along with eight uncharted rocks.
+According to Frank Hall of the Canadian Hydrographic Service, who was part of one of the survey's helicopter parties, he had a close call with a polar bear on the island:

 [Hall] was strapped into a harness and lowered from a helicopter down to the island.
 This was quite a frozen island and it was completely covered with ice.
 As he was lowered out of the helicopter, a polar bear took a swat at him.
 The bear was on the highest point on the island and it was hard for him to see because it was white.
 Hall yanked at the cable and got himself hauled up.
 He said he very nearly became the first person to end his life on Landsat Island.